How Much Does It Cost to Spay or Neuter Your Dog?

 Besides the size of the dog, other factors that can impact the cost of spay and castration surgery are a dog’s breed, age, health, weight, and if the dog is in heat or pregnant.
 Some breeds, such as bulldogs, can require more surgical time.
 Young dogs are usually less expensive to spay than older dogs, since they’re usually healthier and smaller.
 Obese dogs can require more surgical time.
 Dogs that are in heat or pregnant require surgery time, because blood vessels that feed the reproductive organs are larger.

 Lastly, if the spay or neuter procedure is done as a treatment for a sick dog, the cost is substantially higher because of accompanying treatments, such as intravenous (IV) fluids, pain medications, and antibiotics.
-The hospitalization time is longer, and the risk of complications are greater with sick dogs.
+The hospitalization time is longer, and the risk of complications is greater with sick dogs.

 How Early Should You Neuter Your Dog?